-Vestibular bulbs are long masses of erectile tissue.
-They are found inside and next to the clitoris and near the urethra, urethral sponge, and vagina.
+Vestibular bulbs are long masses of erectile tissue found inside and next to the clitoris and near the urethra, urethral sponge and vagina.
 They are attached to the perineal membrane and urethra.
 Muscles lay over the top of them.

-Vestibular bulbs are sometimes called the bulbs of the vestibule, vestibulovaginal vulbs, and clitoral bulbs.
+Vestibular bulbs are sometimes called the bulbs of the vestibule, vestibulovaginal bulbs, and clitoral bulbs.

 The vestibular bulbs are the female equivalent of the bulb of penis and part of the corpus cavernosum urethrae.
-Unlike men, who have a single, solid mass of erectile tissue, the vaginal opening splits the erectile tissue of females into two halves.
+Unlike people with penises, who have a single, solid mass of erectile tissue, the vaginal opening splits the erectile tissue into two halves.

-The muscles which lay over the top of the vestibular bulbs contract when a woman orgasms.
+The muscles that lay over the top of the vestibular bulbs contract during orgasm.
 These contractions might feel like they occur in the vagina or even the G-spot.
 However, they always occur near the vestibular bulbs.